amirylm/p2pmq/resources/docs/README.md

 Each network creates an overlay network for outbound traffic (i.e. pubsub topic), where other networks can subscribe for messages.

-There might be multiple overlay networks for broadcasting messages from the same network, depends on versioning and business logic.
+There might be multiple overlay networks for broadcasting messages from the same network, depending on versioning and business logic.
-For instance, in case the encoding of the messages has changed, a new overlay network will be created for the new version, and the old overlay network will be neglected until it is no longer needed or used.
+For instance, in case the encoding of the messages has changed, a new overlay network will be created for the new version and the old overlay network will be neglected until it is no longer needed or used.

-The amount of overlay connections to nodes in other networks might be changed dynamically, depends on the network topology and the amount of nodes in each network.
-Gossipsub allows to configure the amount of peers per topic, while having decent propagation of messages.
-That property enables to scale the global network to a large amount of nodes, w/o flooding the wires and consuming too much resources.
+The amount of overlay connections to nodes in other networks might be changed dynamically, depending on the network topology and the amount of nodes in each network.
+Gossipsub allows to configure the amount of peers per topic while facilitating decent propagation of messages.
+This property enables the scale of the global network to a large quantity of nodes w/o flooding the wires and consuming too much resources.

 ### Message Validation

-As the validation is outsourced the parent node, we rely on the security properties of an existing nodes and infrastructure for signing and verifying messages.
+Due to the validation being outsourced to the parent node, we rely on the security properties of an existing infrastructure for the processes of signing and verifying messages.

-**NOTE:** Having validation within the agent introduces complexity and vulnerabilities.
+**NOTE:** Having validation within the agent introduces significant complexity, dependencies and aaditional vulnerabilities.

 All the messages are propagated through the pipes must be valid.
 In case of invalid messages, the message will be dropped and the sender, regardless of the message origin, will be penalized by the gossipsub router.

-E.g. for an oracle (or other offchain computing) network, messages must comply with the following strict rules:
+E.g. for an oracles (or other offchain computing) network, messages must comply with the following strict rules:

 - The message was **signed by a quorum** of a standalone-network nodes
 - The message has a **sequence number** that match the current order, taking into account potential gaps that might be created due to bad network conditions.
-    - Messages that are older than **Validity Threshold** (value TBD) are considered invalid and will result in a low score for the sender, either the origin peer or a gossiper peer
+    - Messages that are older than **Validity Threshold** are considered invalid and will result in a low score for the sender, which can be either the origin peer or a gossiper peer
-    - Messages that are older than **Skip Threshold** (value TBD) will be ignored w/o affecting sender scores
+    - Messages that are older than **Skip Threshold** will be ignored w/o affecting sender scores

+**NOTE:** validity and skip thresholds should be set within the parent node, according to the network topology and expected message rate.